dustynwe/dustynwe.github.io/EnhancementTwo.md

 I did not meet any challenges while adding in the average of sales.
 Any information I needed was readily available with a quick Google search.
 I would say the may takeaway from working with this project was that there is so much more that you can do with array than I ever thought was possible.
 Soon I may make another array and just set up the most random, in-depth code I can just to learn more about all the options.

-This enhancement shows my understanding of arrays, and how to properly use arrays to output helpful information.
+This enhancement shows my understanding of arrays and how to properly use arrays to output helpful information.

 **Porfolio Links**<br>